nikunjparasar/option-monte-carlo/README.md

 | Vega |  0.377253            | 0.4384            |  0.375         |
 | Theta |  -0.0265514           |  0.3493           |  -0.018	        |
 | Tho | 0.531521             |  0.6896             | 0.532          |

+The differences in rates of convergence are likely due to RNG inconsistency in CPU